Map example specification

 | Double-tap | Zoom to round(zoom₀) + 1.0 about the tap location with animation (~160 ms). |

-Input handlers return whether the camera changed so the frame loop can set
+Input handlers return whether the camera changed so the render loop can set the render request.

 Resize triggers